-- Maintain or enhance the interest on the current SSSI. - Re-create areas of floodplain meadow/pasture on appropriate sites, especially sites close to the existing SSSI, utilising existing expertise. - Highlight the ecosystem service benefits of grassland re-creation on floodplain land, including the affect of reduction in fertiliser inputs across the whole project area in terms of reduced fertiliser run-off. - Consider restoration/re-creation of other habitats, such as floodplain woodland.
+- Maintain or enhance the interest on the current SSSIs. - Re-create areas of floodplain meadow/pasture on appropriate sites, especially sites close to the existing SSSI, utilising existing expertise. - Highlight the ecosystem service benefits of grassland re-creation on floodplain land, including the benefits of widespread reduction in fertiliser on land prone to flooding. - Consider restoration/re-creation of other floodplain habitats, such as wetland and floodplain woodland.